-This site is dedicated to increasing security awareness among the general population and the technology community.
+This page is dedicated to increasing security awareness among the general population and the technology community.

 It should be of interest to technologists, information security professionals and business management.

-Direct access to security resources makes this site unique.
+Direct access to security resources make this page unique.
 Within a few clicks, you should have access to what you are looking for.
 If you can't find what you need, feel free to contact me.

-The resources listed on this site are updated roughly quarterly.
-To keep current, consider subscribing to Gideon's InfoSec List.
-The list's primary focuses are security resources, security news, industry trends and vulnerabilities.
-The most recent posts are displayed in the window on the right.
-Here are methods to access the list: Twitter website or E-mail.
+The resources listed on this page are updated roughly quarterly.
+To keep current, consider subscribing to my LinkedIn and Twitter accounts.
+The primary focuses are security resources, security news, industry trends and vulnerabilities.

 This site does not accept sponsors or donations of any kind.

 This NIST publication provides detailed guidance on designing, developing, implementing, and maintaining an awareness and training program within an agency's IT security program.